aquib-sh/json-to-excel/README.md

 # json-to-excel
-python script which merges many JSON files into one Excel with easy to read format and then again seperates those JSON files back from Excel.
+Python script which merges many JSON files into one Excel with easy to read format and then again seperates those JSON files back from Excel.

 ## Windows Users
 1> You need to have python 3.8.6 installed on your system